FailAcademy/learning/web-dev-foundation/_slides/week-01/01-intro-to-html-slides.md

 <iframe height='268' scrolling='no' src='//codepen.io/redacademy/embed/VLbemJ/?height=268&theme-id=0&default-tab=html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/redacademy/pen/VLbemJ/'>VLbemJ</a> by RED Academy (<a href='http://codepen.io/redacademy'>@redacademy</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

 ---

+# Exercise 4

+Let's dive right in and start thinking about how we might tackle the first project's design comp to convert it into semantically-appropriate HTML elements.

+Jot some idea out on your own, then you'll pair up to discuss your approach with a partner.
+Based on this discussion, is there anything you'd revise in your approach?

+Finally, you and your partner will share your insights with the class.

+---